 where the commutator equals

-and we hence have the 2d, non-abelian Lie algebra $\La{a}(1)$.
-The generator $X_1$ will be strictly variational in the same manner as before.
+and we therefore have the 2d, non-abelian Lie algebra $\La{a}(1)$.
+The generator $X_1$ is strictly variational in the same manner as before.
 Concerning $X_2$,

-where $E(-3\mc{L})=-3E(\mc{L})$ is non-zero and of course proportional to the left hand side of the field equation.
-Hence the symmetry is non-variational, cf.~\eqref{E:EtotDiv}, which means it is a symmetry of the field equation, but not the action.
-That $X_2$ actually is a symmetry of the field equation is confirmed by checking the linearized symmetry condition \eqref{E:prDelta=0PDEsymCond} for the field equation,
+where $E(-3\mc{L})=-3E(\mc{L})$ is non-zero and is proportional to the left-hand side of the field equation.
+Hence, the symmetry is non-variational, cf.~\eqref{E:EtotDiv}, which means that it is a symmetry of the field equation, but not the action.
+That $X_2$ is actually a symmetry of the field equation is confirmed by checking the linearized symmetry condition \eqref{E:prDelta=0PDEsymCond} for the field equation:

-which vanishes when $E(\mc{\mc{L}})=0$, i.e.~when the field equation \eqref{E:phi4_1D} (with $m=0$) holds, and $X_2$ is hence a symmetry of the equation.
+which vanishes when $E(\mc{\mc{L}})=0$, that is, when the field equation \eqref{E:phi4_1D} (with $m=0$) holds, and $X_2$ is hence a symmetry of the equation.
 In 4d, the corresponding symmetry will be strictly variational, cf.~\eqref{E:strictVarSymX11}.